Finite Sample Inference in Incomplete Models: Theoretical framework

-We set out the structural model in \cite{BCMT:2021} in their notation, before translating it into our framework.
+\begin{example}[Discrete choice with unobserved heterogeneity in consideration sets] We set out the structural model in \cite{BCMT:2021} in their notation, before translating it into our framework.
 Consider a finite set of alternatives~$\mathcal D$ for a decision maker to choose from.
-A decision maker is characterized by observed covariates~$X$ on~$\mathcal X$ and unobserved random vector~$\nu \in \mathcal V$ with distribution~$P_{\nu;\delta_2}$, where~$\delta_2$ is a fixed unknown parameter vector (see Assumption~2.1 page~4 of \cite{BCMT:2021}).
-The decision maker makes observed decision~$d$ based on the maximization of utility~$d^\ast(G,X,\nu;\delta_1):=\mbox{arg}\max_{c\in G}W(c,X,\nu;\delta_1)$, over a subset~$G$ of the full set~$\mathcal D$ of alternatives, where~$\delta_1$ is a fixed unknown parameter vector.
-Unovserved heterogeneity in choice sets is the driver of incompleteness in this model.
-It is disciplined by the assumption that the realized choice set~$C\subseteq\mathcal D$ under consideration satisfies~$\mathbb P(\vert C \vert \geq \kappa)=1$, for some~$\kappa\geq 2$, fixed and known.
+A decision maker is characterized by observed covariates~$X$, unobserved random vector~$\nu$ with distribution\footnote{Section~\ref{sec:parametric} shows how to handle the case, where the distribution of the unobserved random vector~$\nu$ depends on an unknown parameter vector.}~$P_\nu$, and a latent choice set~$G\subseteq\mathcal D$.
+Let~$\delta$ be a fixed unknown parameter vector.
+The decision maker chooses~$d$ to maximize utility.
+Formally,~$d^\ast(G,X,\nu;\delta):=\mbox{arg}\max_{c\in G}W(c,X,\nu;\delta)$, where the maximization of discrete choice $c$ is over the latent choice set~$G$.
+This unobserved heterogeneity in choice sets is the driver of incompleteness in this model.
+It is disciplined by the assumption that the realized choice set~$G\subseteq\mathcal D$ under consideration satisfies~$\mathbb P(\vert G \vert \geq \kappa)=1$, for some fixed $\kappa\geq 2$ imposed by the researcher.
 The model therefore stipulates that the observed choice~$d$ must be in